Devotional Thought : 1 Corinthians 3:3

 You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 1 Corinthians 3:3

 We can test how worldly we are by whether or not we are jealous, and whether or not we quarrel.
-We would all like, no doubt, to be addressed as spiritual, but if we quarrel or become jealous we are “mere infants in Christ” (v.1).
+We would like to be addressed as spiritual, but if we quarrel or become jealous we are “mere infants in Christ” (verse 1).

-It is an interesting test for how spiritual we are.
-We tend to look at how much of the Bible someone knows, how long they have been a Christian, how well they pray but no, the test is whether our faith has effected our behaviour.
-As children grow we expect their behaviour to change.
-Likewise as Christians grow we expect their behaviour to become more Christ-like.
+It’s a challenging test for how spiritual we are.
+We tend to look at how much of the Bible someone knows, how long they have been a Christian, how well they pray but no, the test is whether our faith has affected our behaviour.
+As children grow we expect their behaviour to mature.
+Likewise, as Christians grow we expect their behaviour to become more Christ-like.
 We can’t say—that’s just the way I am.
 Whatever is wrong with our lives God can fix, if we allow him to do so.

-In this passage we find that the Corinthians have been quarreling over leadership preferences.
-Of course we are all going to have our own preference when it comes to preaching styles, leadership styles, speaking styles.
-Yet these differences should not divide us.
-Paul tells them that their leaders are “only servants, through whom you came to believe” (v.5).
-Even though someone may have had a big impact on our lives, even leading us to faith, that person is still only a servant whom God empowered.
-Sometimes God will even allow us to become disillusioned with those who led us to Christ in order that our faith rests on him and not on a person or church.
+In this passage, we find that the Corinthians have been quarrelling over leadership preferences.
+We all have our preferences when it comes to preaching styles, leadership styles, speaking styles.
+Yet these differences shouldn’t divide us.
+Paul tells them that their leaders are “only servants, through whom you came to believe” (verse 5).
+Even though someone may have had a big impact on our lives, even leading us to faith, that person is still only a servant who God empowered.
+Sometimes God will even allow us to become disillusioned with those who led us to Christ in order that our faith rests on him, and not on a person or church.

-Paul teaches the Corinthians one plants, another waters, “but God made it grow” (v.6).
+Paul teaches the Corinthians one plants, others water, “but God made it grow” (verse 6).
 We can assist the growth process by resisting the temptation to quarrel over incidentals.